greffly/future-state/src/pages/about/index.md

   ridiculus mus.
 Aenean eu leo quam.
 Pellentesque ornare sem lacinia quam venenatis vestibulum.
 Sed posuere consectetur est at lobortis.
 Cras mattis consectetur purus sit amet fermentum.
-values: At Future State we believe quality over quantity results in the best outcomes.
-That means we nurture relationships first and then do the legwork to prescreen and match right fit diverse candidates with organizations and provide custom consulting.
+values: At Future State, we believe quality over quantity results in the best outcomes.
+That means we nurture relationships first, and then do the legwork to pre-screen and match right-fit, diverse candidates with organizations, and provide custom consulting.
 value_quote: Future State is a firm that leads with a communicative and ethical approach in all aspects of their business.
-Theyre inclusive collaborative and always driven to support our organizations growth. -VP of Engineering Fortune 500 Company
+They're inclusive, collaborative and always driven to support our organizations growth. -VP of Engineering Fortune 500 Company
 quotes:
   blurbs:
     - author: Hermoine Granger
       title: Director of Engineering
       text: >
-        Ive been working with Future State the past 3+ years and they have been great at finding the best talent for us!
+        I've been working with Future State the past 3+ years and they have been great at finding the best talent for us!
 They are also extremely nice to work with!
 Would always recommend them!
     - author: Harry Potter
       title: Director of Engineering
       text: >